The QATSPY Golfer’s Sports Page: Golf Swing Tips

 Author of The ESPY Golf Swing Coach, Delta Technique Geared for Distance and Control

 Preset, Ken Duke Golf Swing Technique

 At the Alotian Golf Course, west of Little Rock, Arkansas off Hwy 10, played host to Lisa Cornwell’s interview with Ken Duke described what he called his “Hinge Technique.”
-This Hinge Technique, in my humble opinion, is one of the best techniques the golfer can use to improve their consistency.
-This Sync/Preset technique is also supported by David Duval and Marco Dawson.
+This Hinge Technique, in my humble opinion, is one of the best techniques the golfer can use to improve their consistency, power, and clubhead speed.
+This Hinge golf swing Technique, or Sync/Preset technique is also supported by Nick Faldo, David Duval and Marco Dawson.

-Just a little background on Ken Duke and his “Hinge golf swing technique,” or my JUCO technique.
-Ken Duke is from Arkansas, where I’m also from.
+Just a little background on Ken Duke and his “Hinge golf swing technique,” or my JUCO Syn/Preset technique.
+Ken Duke and Lisa Cornwell are from Arkansas, where I’m also from.
 He attended Henderson State University, where he has established a golf training center.
 In 2016, he lead for three days at The Players Championship at TPC Sawgrass, the fifth major as some describe this tournament.

 Not an easy feat to accomplished.
 If you recall, TPC Sawgrass has the most famous 17th island green in golf.
 During The Player’s tournament, Jason Day described Ken Duke’s performance by stating in an interview on Golf Channel, “What golf course was he (Ken Duke) playing on?”